mediamonks/channels/packages/channels/README.md

 ### Suspended state

-An `AudioContext` created without user interaction (for example on a click) will be in the `suspended` state, in which no sound can be produced.
+An `AudioContext` created without user interaction (for example a click) will be in the `suspended` state, in which no sound can be produced.

 This can happen for example if a `Channels` instance is created on page landing without supplying a (non-suspended) `audioContext`, since one will be created then automatically.